Nazarezinho

 Nazarezinho is a municipality in the state of Paraíba in the Northeast Region of Brazil.
 As of the year 2021, its total population is 7,271.

 Geography

 Nazarezinho is located on the western part of Paraíba, to the south of Rio Piranhas.
 Its average elevation is 356 meters above the sea level.

 Climate

 Nazarezinho has a Hot Semi-arid Climate (BSh).
-It sees the most amount of rainfall in March, with 137 mm of average precipitation; and the least in September, with 1 mm of average precipitation.
+It sees the most rainfall in March, with 137 mm of average precipitation; and the least in September, with 1 mm of average precipitation.